Today I am thrilled to have a success story interview with author Patricia Bossano.

 I’m a fiction reader and writer, through and through.

-After having read the book, I completely agreed!
+After having read the book, I ultimately agreed!

 Has fitness factored into your success?